Encephalitis is swelling of the brain.

 Some things that may raise the risk of encephalitis are:

-- Spending time in an area where mosquito- or tick-borne viruses are common
+- Spending time in places where viruses carried by mosquitoes or ticks are common

 - Not getting vaccinated for diseases that can cause encephalitis

 - Nausea and vomiting

 - Stiff neck or headache

 - Loss of feeling or numbness in the body

 - Confusion or personality changes

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.